Linear stability of discrete shock profiles for systems of conservation laws: Introduction

 \subsection{Context}

-A fundamental issue on the subject of systems conservation laws is to understand how discontinuities that can arise in solutions are handled by conservative finite difference schemes.
-At the center of this question stands the notion of discrete shock profiles which correspond to solutions of the numerical scheme which are traveling waves linking two states.
-They are numerical approximations of shocks and the overarching goal is thus to prove that for any admissible and physically relevant shock of the system of conservation laws, there exists a discrete shock profile or a family of them that verifies satisfying stability properties.
-For a general introduction on the questions of existence and stability of discrete shock profiles, we highly encourage the interested reader to take a closer look at \cite{Serre}.
+A fundamental issue on the subject of systems conservation laws is understanding how discontinuities that can arise in solutions are handled by conservative finite difference schemes.
+At the center of this question stands the notion of discrete shock profiles which are defined as solutions of the numerical scheme that also are traveling waves linking two states.
+They correspond to numerical approximations of shocks.
+A desirable feature of the numerical scheme should be that stable shock waves for the system of conservation laws should yield stable discrete shock profiles (or a family of them) for the numerical scheme.
+For a general introduction on the questions of existence and stability of discrete shock profiles, we highly encourage the interested reader to take a close look at \cite{Serre}.

-In the present paper, we will consider conservative finite difference schemes which introduce numerical viscosity and will focus on the study of the discrete shock profiles associated with standing Lax shocks.
-We assume that there exists a continuous one-parameter family of discrete shock profiles associated with such a shock.
+In the present paper, we will consider conservative finite difference schemes that \textit{introduce numerical viscosity} and will focus on the study of the discrete shock profiles associated with \textit{standing Lax shocks}.
+We can assume that there exists a continuous one-parameter family of discrete shock profiles associated with such a shock.
 Such an existence result has been proved for instance in \cite{Majda-Ralston,Michelson} under a weakness assumption on the shock, i.e. when the difference between the two states is sufficiently small.
 Let us introduce two notions of stability for the family of discrete shock profiles: \begin{itemize} \item Spectral stability amounts to asking for the operators obtained by linearizing the numerical scheme about the discrete shock profiles to have no unstable or marginally stable eigenvalues except for $1$ which is always an eigenvalue because of the existence of the continuous one-parameter family of discrete shock profiles.
-Furthermore, we ask for $1$ to be a simple eigenvalue of the linearized operator.
-This corresponds to Hypotheses \ref{H:spec} and \ref{H:Evans} below.
+Furthermore, we ask for $1$ to be a simple eigenvalue (in the sense of Hypothesis \ref{H:Evans} related to the so-called Evans function) of the linearized operator.
+Spectral stability thus corresponds to Hypotheses \ref{H:spec} and \ref{H:Evans} introduced below.